 Measurement is key in developing a program that actually produces results, but there is no lack of excellent tools to accomplish that.

-It's just trendy/fluffy
+Engagement is just trendy/fluffy

 Yes, it's true that employee engagement is a popular amongst business leadership and HR circles.
 There's a reason for that: It has an incredible potential for impact, but survey after survey rate it dismally low in most companies.
 According to Gallup, the percentage of engaged employees in 2014 rose by about 2 percent in comparison to 2013.
 Any improvement is good, but this slow uptick is still symptomatic of an overall failure to enact initiatives that are truly impactful.